SecretFoundation/docs/new-docs/development/secret-contracts/core-components/lib.md

-# Guide For Using lib.rs For Secret Contracts
+# Guide For Using lib.rs In Secret Contracts